stefanspringer1/SwiftXML/README.md

 ## Direct access to processing instructions

-You can also directly access processing instructions of certains targets:
+You can also efficiently access the processing instructions of specific targets directly:

 ```swift
 let source = """